 If you find it easier you can chop up the peppers with scissors and drop them straight into your serving bowl.
 The juices you get in the bottom of the dish will be a scrummy mixture of sweet pepper juices and olive oil.
 Don’t waste it, add it to the salsa!

 If you chop the peppers and tomatoes on a small plate you can tip the juices into the salsa for added yum.
 I used cherry tomatoes – you could of course use big tomaotes and dice them.

 This easy homemade salsa takes so little effort.
 It will make the perfect sweet and zingy addition to your barbecue/grill or tacos.
 Serves four as a side, or two as a main component of the meal

 - 250 g cherry tomatoes 1 1/4 cups when diced

 - 1 generous pinch cayenne pepper

-- Roast the peppers, ideally several hours ahead of time.
-I cooked them for around an hour on gas mark 7 in a glass dish, with a splash of oil, and stirred them a couple of times.
-Allow to cool.
+Roughly chop and roast the peppers, ideally several hours ahead of time.
+I cooked them for an hour on gas mark 5 in a glass dish, with 1 tbsp of olive oil and turned them once.
+Set aside to cool.

-- Finely dice the onion and tomato- as small as you can.
+Finely dice the onion and quarter the tomatoes.
 Place them in your serving dish.

-- Zest and juice your lime, and add this.
-Chop your coriander and mix it in.
+Zest and juice your lime, and add this.
+Chop your coriander/cilantro and mix it in.

 - Now finely dice the roasted peppers and mix them in, along with the cayenne pepper.